gradientconsultingltd/gradientconsultingltd.github.io/README.md

-# GradientXchange - Static Website
+# GradientXchange - Static Website.

 ## Overview
 This is a static website for GradientXchange, a crypto aggregator for African markets.